SamBurgess93/Milestone-1/README.md

 - I would like to thank my mentor, Seun, for her help and constructive feedback throughout the project.
 - I would like to thank Maggie Walsh who took the time and reviewed my project throught the "peer code review" channel on Slack.
 - I would like to extend my deepest gratitude to my brother Ben for entrustng me to make this site for him.
-- I would like to credit Mike Avgeros for the code surrounding the review section.
+- I would like to credit Mike Avgeros for the code surrounding the collapsible review section.

 [Back to top ⇧](#bb-fitness)